 Understanding The Origins Of Our Desires

 It is possible to achieve happiness amidst darkness and despair.
-Happiness is a choice that requires accepting our circumstances and not buying into some ideal that life will be better when our needs are met.
+Happiness is a choice that requires accepting our circumstances as they are.
+I’m not saying you have to like everything that happens to you, but accept it in order to move through it.
 Have you noticed when you get what you want, there is always something more the ego craves?
 It’s not your fault because it is the role of the ego to want more.
 It is never satisfied because it hinges its survival on craving and desire.
-It is what the Tibetan Buddhist Pema Chödrön refers to when she writes in Start Where You Are: How to Accept Yourself and Others: “Ego is not sin.
+It is what the Tibetan Buddhist Pema Chödrön refers to in Start Where You Are: How to Accept Yourself and Others: “Ego is not sin.
 Ego is not something that you get rid of.
 Ego is something that you come to know — something that you befriend by not acting out or repressing all the feelings that you feel.”

 This cycle leads to suffering because we are like children, always wanting more to ensure our happiness.
-We cry and throw tantrums when we don’t get what we want and when it finally arrives, we are momentarily happy before longing for the next thing.
+We cry and throw tantrums when we don’t get what we want, and when it finally arrives, we are momentarily happy before longing for the next thing.
 Think about this in your own life.
 Have there been situations where you yearned for something and when it arrived, you craved the next thing?
-It’s human nature to want what we don’t have, but surely we can break this cycle by understanding ourselves better?
-I believe it lies in better understanding our desires and our egoic needs.
+It’s human nature but surely, we can break this cycle by understanding ourselves better?
+I believe it lies in better understanding our desires and egoic needs.
 Zen Buddhism advocates against pursuing pleasure (desires) since they can never be met.
 Perceiving our negative emotions through the eyes of compassion and kindness is the way out of suffering.
-This is a difficult concept for many to contemplate because self-compassion is still a foreign idea for us to practice in the West.
+This is a tough concept for many to contemplate because self-compassion is still a foreign idea for us to practice in the West.

 Attend To The Emotions That Need Our Attention